pakhapoom/project-organizer/README.md

 └── README.md
 ```

-Finally, you might need to visit `pyproject.toml` to manage dependencies used in the project.
+Finally, you may need to edit the `pyproject.toml` file to manage the project's dependencies.

 ## Acknowledgement
-I want to give a big shoutout to awesome friends of mine, Nut and Smith, who taught me how to use `poetry` and have inspired me to become a data scientist who can code organizably and structurally.
+I want to give a big shoutout to my awesome friends, Nut and Smith, who have inspired me to become a data scientist who writes clean, organized, and structured code.